 Appraisal systems, used to formally evaluate teachers, encourage continuous improvement of their practice by providing opportunities to acknowledge and reward teachers for their efforts.
-In Singapore,
+In Australia, 2% of teachers are in schools where school principals report that their teachers are never formally appraised, which is lower than the OECD average (7%).

 - For appraisal to be effective, it must lead to the right consequences.
 For example, consequences such as appointing a mentor to improve teaching or drafting a plan for professional development are well aligned with the formative function of appraisal.
-In Singapore, all teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and all teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - The goal of ensuring good performance and compliance with standards can be linked to performance incentives, such as wage increases and financial bonuses.
-In the last five years in Singapore, the proportion of teachers working in schools where appraisal sometimes results in a salary increase or a financial bonus decreased by 21 percentage points. - Based on principals' responses, in Singapore, 23% of schools have autonomy over determining salary increases or bonuses for teachers, which is lower than the OECD average (32%). - In Singapore, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 72% in schools where school management has responsibility over salaries (OECD average 55%).
-In Singapore, in schools where management does not have autonomy over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 64% (OECD average 30%).
+In Australia, 97% of teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and 97% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - Based on principals' responses, in Australia, 40% of schools have autonomy over determining salary increases or bonuses for teachers, which is statistically not significantly different from the OECD average (32%). - In Australia, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 24% in schools where school management has responsibility over salaries (OECD average 55%).
+In Australia, in schools where management does not have autonomy over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 3% (OECD average 30%).